-More than a hundred aircraft have vanished in Alaska and Canada or along the cold waters of the North.
+More than a hundred aircraft have vanished in Alaska and Canada or along the region's cold coastal waters.
 How do commercial airliners, cargo planes, military transports and strategic bombers just disappear without a trace?
-During some of the largest search operations ever conducted, not a single piece of evidence could be located establishing their fate.
+During some of the largest search operations ever conducted, not a single piece of evidence was located establishing their fate.

 The circumstances of seventeen missing aircraft are explained in detail by Gregory Liefer, author of the new book Aviation Mysteries of the North.
 The loss of a commercial airliner carrying thirty- eight passengers and crew, a military transport with forty-four occupants, an Air Force bomber carrying a nuclear payload and two United States Congressmen on a campaign tour are only a few of the captivating stories.